 Sensory activities are always a huge hit around here.
 My son loves exploring, squishing and the pretend play that always seems to accompany play dough play.
-Adding scents to your play dough simply makes something every day a little more novel and exciting.He played with this play dough forever.
+Adding scents to your play dough simply makes something every day a little more novel and exciting.He played with this fruity scented play dough forever.
 I originally only gave him half of each scent/color so we’d have some reserved for later, but then gave in.
-He was pretending to make and ice a cake on his own youtube video.
+He was pretending to make and ice a cake on his youtube video.
 It was hilarious and great pretend play.

-- Add the coloring, close the bag and have your helper come help.
-He mixed it some but I did the majority of mixing, it takes some time.
+- Add the coloring, close the bag and have your helper help.
+He mixed it some, but I did the majority of mixing, it takes some time.

 - Chill the dough until cold.
 This makes it less sticky.

-- Gather some fun tools to play with – I love cookie cutters and popscicle sticks.
+- Gather some fun tools to play with – I love cookie cutters and popsicle sticks.

 - Smell see if your child can identify the scents.

 The Little Mouse, the Red Ripe Strawberry, and the Big Hungry Bear by Audrey and Ron Wood is a fantastic book that children adore!
-The story not only unique in that the narrator speaks directly to the mouse, it’s illustrations will enchant your child’s imagination and make the most overtired parent smile.
+The story is not only unique in that the narrator speaks directly to the mouse, but its illustrations will enchant your child’s imagination and make the most overtired parent smile.
 The little mouse is trying to keep the strawberry away from the bear, and his adorable attempts to hide it make my son laugh every time!
 Great book!